 Instead of storing the mean delay for a given configuration, we chose to model the cumulative distribution of delays achieved for a given setting of independent parameters.
 This is because even with the same workload, different packets may experience different delays due to the randomization inherent in the Ethernet protocol and other stations' behavior.
 A pure prediction of mean packet delay is not enough to capture this variation.
 During fast simulation, for a specific packet, we generate a delay as a random variable drawn from this distribution.
 Modeling the cumulative instead of the density allows us to trivially generate a random variable from this distribution.
 However, naively storing the cumulative delay distribution requires too much storage.
-Unlike link throughput, instead of store a single value for each pair of specified average packet size and link load in the lookup table, a cumulative distribution curve need to be stored correspondingly.
 We need a way compress this information, choosing the compression scheme such that rapid decompression is possible.
 A family of well-known hyperbolic curves turns out to satisfy this requirement.

 5.2.1 Using hyperbolic curves to model cumulative delay distributions where $k = tan(\frac{\pi}{2}\alpha) - 1$ , and $\alpha \in [0, 1]$ .
 An interesting characteristic of this family is that the single variable $\alpha$ controls shape of the curves.
-Figure 8 shows some curves for different values of control variable $\alpha$ .
+Figure 8(a) shows some curves for different values of control variable $\alpha$ .